Erik Jensen (American football)

-Erik Jensen (born October 11, 1980) is a former American football tight end of the National Football League.
-He was drafted by the St. Louis Rams in the seventh round of the 2004 NFL Draft.
+Erik Jensen (born October 11, 1980) is an American former professional football tight end of the National Football League (NFL).
+He was selected by the St. Louis Rams in the seventh round of the 2004 NFL draft.
 He played college football at Iowa.
 Jensen was also a member of the San Francisco 49ers, Pittsburgh Steelers, Dallas Cowboys and Cincinnati Bengals.

-Early years
+Early life

 Jensen attended Appleton East High School in his hometown of Appleton, Wisconsin.
 He was honorable mention All-conference on both offense and defense as a sophomore.
 Jensen was a second-team all-state linebacker as a junior and senior and was a unanimous First-team All-conference selection as both fullback and linebacker in final two prep seasons.

 His career totals on offense include 455 attempts for 2,808 yards and 44 touchdowns, an average of 6.2 yards per carry and also had 41 receptions for 607 yards and six touchdowns.
 As a senior rushed for 1, 463 yards on 221 attempts and scored 24 touchdowns, with 14 catches for 245 yards and two scores.
 Jensen rushed for 1,104 yards and 12 touchdowns as a junior.
 His career defensive totals include 375 tackles, with 145 solo stops and 230 assists with 20 tackles for loss, nine interceptions, 13 caused fumbles, 13 recovered fumbles, 12 knockdowns and nine QB sacks.
 He totaled 154 tackles and five interceptions as a senior and 133 tackles as a junior.
 He also competed in baseball and powerlifting as a prep.
 As a senior won state title in powerlifting, lifting a career-best total of 1,450 pounds in the bench press, squat and dead-lift.